-- Disconnect, lock and tag power source before servicing.
-Failure to disconnect power source can result in fire, shock, or serious injury.
-Follow ABCWUA LOTO procedures.
+- 1. Disconnect, lock and tag power source before servicing.
+Failure to disconnect power source can result in fire, shock or serious injury.
+Follow ABCWUA LOTO (lock out, tag out).
 Refer to Appendix E. - 2.
 Select the OFF position for the selected pump with the HOA switch on the door of the Lift Station Control Panel. - 3.
 Verify the HOA for the remaining lift pumps are in the AUTO position.